Watercolor style animation in Clip Studio PAINT

 First, we select the Animation folder called Sketch and lower the opacity to 50% and previously activate Change Layer Color:

-Then we take the layer called "1" which is the frame and we put it inside the folder called "1":
+Then we take the layer called "1" which is the frame and put it inside the folder called "1":

-Try to create the same layers as me and with the same name because we will work in order on each of them, so the process of this animation will be easy and entertaining.
+Try to create the same layers as me and with the same name because we will work in order on each of them, so the process of this animation will be easy to do and entertaining.

-We select the Lineart layer, which is a vector layer and with the brush that we downloaded, installed and previously tested, we will begin to clean the first drawing of the animation:
+We select the Lineart layer which is a vector layer and with the brush that we downloaded, installed and tested previously we will begin to clean the first drawing of the animation:

 This is how we will clean our drawings in the Lineart layer of each of the drawings as we create them, achieving the following result:

-10. Background Color of Girl Animation | Important!
+10. Girl Animation Background Color | Important!

-11. Base color of the Watercolor style Animation
+11. Base color of the Watercolor style animation

 And doing the same with each of the drawings in the "Base Color" layer we will achieve the following result:

-12. First Texture for Watercolor-style Animation
+12. First Texture for Watercolor Style Animation

-I repeat my thanks to those who create these beautiful brushes :)
+Once again, my thanks to those who create these beautiful brushes :)

 Once you add it to Clip Studio PAINT, you grab it and drag the material to the work area: